-Professions establish ethical codes that serve as a contract between the profession and society.
-Professor Patricia Parsons, who specializes in communication ethics and strategy, commented that the best way to change the negative view of public communicators is to self-impose a standard that values integrity above all else.
-The Hippocratic Oath is a well-known pledge for medical professionals to first do no harm.
-Attorneys are expected to abide by legal codes for their accrediting state bar association.
-Likewise, public relations associations around the world have established ethics codes for their members.
+Professions establish ethical codes that serve as a contract between the profession and society.62 Professor Patricia Parsons, who specializes in communication ethics and strategy, commented that the best way to change the negative view of public communicators is to self-impose a standard that values integrity above all else.63 The Hippocratic Oath is a

-The Public Relations Society of America published a code of ethics for its members in 1950, followed by the International Association of Public Relations, which published the "Code of Athens," in 1965.
-The European Confederation of Public Relations adopted the "Code of Lisbon," in 1978.65 The International Association of Business Communicators, the Arthur W. Page Society, and the National Association of Government Communicators all similarly codify expectations of their members based on honesty and accuracy.
-The US Department of Defense published the "Principles of Information" in 2000.67 In 2012, the Department of the Navy became the first US military service to incorporate a canon of ethics in its public affairs regulation.
-The Army added a code of professional ethics in its 2020 update to Army Regulation (AR) 360-1, Public Affairs.
-This code includes a principle-based vision dedicated to accuracy, public transparency, and courage, rather than a litany of overly detailed rules.
-This is a terrific move for policy.
+The Public Relations Society of America published a code of ethics for its members in 1950, followed by the International Association of Public Relations, which published the "Code of Athens," in 1965.64 The European Confederation of Public Relations adopted the "Code of Lisbon," in 1978.65 The International Association of Business Communicators, the Arthur W. Page Society, and the National Association of Government Communicators all similarly codify expectations of their members based on honesty and accuracy.
+66 The US Department of Defense published the "Principles of Information" in 2000.67 In 2012, the Department of the Navy became the first US military service to incorporate a canon of ethics in its public affairs regulation.
+68 The Army added a code of professional ethics in its 2020 update to Army Regulation (AR) 360-1, Public Affairs.
+This code includes a principle-based vision dedicated to accuracy, public transparency, and courage, rather than a litany of overly detailed rules.69 This is a terrific move for policy.
 Yet it will take command priority across the force to inculcate this code consistently in an organization of the Army's size.